 Leader’s intent is a crucial element of effective operations because it reduces internal friction and empowers subordinates – even when chaotic conditions prevent the chain of command from communicating effectively.

 Leader’s intent is a clear, concise statement about what people must do to succeed in their assignments.
 It delineates three essential components:

-- Task - what is the objective or goal of the assignment?
+- Task - the objective or goal of the assignment.

 - Purpose – why the assignment needs to be done.

 - End state – how the situation should look when the assignment is successfully completed.